Home >

 "Instant messaging is a form of real-time communication between two or more people based on typed text messages.
 Instant messaging differs from traditional e-mail in the fact that communications can be sent and received instantly."
 Robin Good looks at the basics of instant messaging and reviews some of the most popular IM tools.

-"Blog" is short for "web log", and is an easy-to-use "online diary" tool which can help to build community around a specific theme.
 A Technical Guide to Anonymous Blogging: Security measures for hiding your identity online

 Developed by: TechSoup